Saint Cloud

 How Can Manual Lymphatic Drainage Help After Post Op Surgery?

-MLD helps to increase lymph load and filters lymph fluid which removes cellular debris (from bruising), removed excessive proteins in the interstitium which can cause fibrosis (hardening of the skin), and remove excess fluid from the surgery site which delays healing.
-MLD is a gentle stretch of the skin to stimulate lymph fluid to move out of the body through its natural path-eventually out in your urine.
-MLD is a soothing massage that promotes relaxation and an analgesic effect.
+Manual Lymphatic Drainage (MLD) helps to increase lymph load and filters lymph fluid which removes cellular debris, removes excessive proteins in the interstitium which can cause fibrosis (hardening of the skin), and removes excess fluid from the surgery site which delays healing.
+MLD is a gentle stretch of the skin to stimulate lymph fluid to move out of the body through its natural path.
+MLD is a soothing massage that promotes relaxation and has an analgesic effect.

 Will Someone Drain Fluid Out Of My Body?